giangpham-cfg/giangpham-cfg/README.md

 ### Hi there, I'm Giang!
 I transitioned into Tech from a non-technical background September 2022. 👋

-- 🔭 I’m currently working on my technical, problem solving and communication skills through:
+- 🔭 I’m currently a participant of the Powercoders program and working on my technical, problem solving and communication skills through:

 - 👩🏻‍💻 Building solo projects including a full stack web application used technologies such as SQL, Express.js, React.js, Node.js
 - 🧠 Joining beginer-friendly hackathons to challenge my coding skills and connect with like-minded people